lukelbd/vim-tags/README.md

   jumping to particualr tags using a fuzzy-search algorithm (via the [fzf](https://github.com/junegunn/fzf) plugin).
 * Changing or deleting words, WORDS, and regular expressions one-by-one or all at once using insert mode rather than the `:s` command.
-* Changing or deleting words, WORDS, and regular expressions delimited by adjacent tags -- for example, successive function definitions.
+* Changing or deleting words, WORDS, and regular expressions within the "local scope" approximated by certain tag kinds and folds that start on the same line.

-The last feature is motivated by the idea that certain tags approximately delimit the variable scope boundaries.
-For example, given a consecutive series of function declarations in a python module, the lines between each declaration approximately denote the scope for variables declared inside the function.
-This approach is primitive and not always perfect, but works with arbitrary file types.
+The last feature is motivated by the idea that `expr` and `syntax` style folding schemes typically fold variable scopes associated with functions, classes, and modules, and any corresponding ctag kinds that start on the same line can be used to identify those folds from other non-scope folds.
+This approach is not always perfect but works with arbitrary filetypes.
+The "local scope" mappings always print or highlight the line range selected by the algorithm.

 Documentation
 =============